Benefits of being social

 Social media campaigns help you connect to your potential clients in ways that traditional marketing campaigns may miss.

 Step 1: Determine Your Market

-Contently.com offers a quick breakdown of which demographic tends to use which social network:
+HubSpot offers a breakdown of which demographic tends to use which social network:

 - Young parents and grandparents alike can be found on Facebook.